On this field,

 Luckily, the conceptually chromatic moment of today spares openings to the vast territories of timeless aesthetics, where beauty, outlined in its bare simplicity resides - 'ist aufgehoben'.

 At some point, I felt I would really enjoy different nutritious links and maybe even some other artistic habitat to try to resist the allocation of an unpleasantly subordinate place within the system.
-So, I thought, I'd rather turn my gaze toward those 'openings'.
-This is how I picked up painting as a form of visibility that can disclose an artistic practice and started to exercise in its old lovely vocation - create long-lasting objects with their own appearances.
-My heart found a new home and my artistic product - a sensibility, which I would describe as 'low contemporary'.
+So, I thought, I'd rather turn my gaze toward those 'openings'?! ! - This is how I picked up painting as a form of visibility that can disclose an artistic practice and started to exercise in its old lovely vocation, creating long-lasting objects with their own appearances and reanimating a slightly deeper relationship to them.

 In this painting project I brought together casual excellence of different languages in a customized modernistic arrangement.
 Each painting is an episode of a trans-territorial drift over the fields of different ways of painting.
 The drift, which offered me an opportunity to liberate my own raw genealogical self and (re)arrange, (re)situate and (re)record the additional elements to authentic me as they were gradually surfacing up on the way.